pekerow/web-page-phishing-analysis/README.md

 # Web Page Phishing Analysis

 This project analyzes web page URL phishing data to determine which fields in a URL suggest that the URL may be phishing.
+The original dataset is from Kaggle and can be viewed [here](https://www.kaggle.com/datasets/danielfernandon/web-page-phishing-dataset?resource=download) (Dataset 2.

 ## Document Overview